Harris City Academy Crystal Palace: Faculties

+In each year group, there are six tutor groups consisting of approximately 20-30 students.
+This means that some year groups will have fewer students in one faculty.

+Bands and sets

+In each year group, pupils are randomly split into two 'bands' labelled X and Y. There are 'sets' for both groups, ranging from 1 (highest ability) to 4 (lowest ability).
+The bands themselves are not based on ability.
+The X/Y split exists because not every student has the same subjects; it also ensures that students are more likely to get the subjects they pick for their GCSEs.

+Students get to choose their GCSE options in Year 9 and begin studying the subjects they have chosen in Year 10.
+As with most schools in England, Maths, English and the three sciences are mandatory subjects and every student must do them.
+Students also get an option to choose between Geography and History, and while they can pick both, this means sacrificing one other optional subject.

 The academy also has post-16 provision, which contains Year 12 and Year 13 students.
-The sixth form teaches a variety of subjects, and is also part of a Rugby training school in conjunction with Harlequins.
+The sixth form teaches a variety of subjects, and is also part of a rugby training school in conjunction with Harlequins.

 Harris Federation

 The school was founded in 1990 as a City Technology College.
 In September 2007, Harris CTC was integrated into the Harris Federation.
 This Federation was set up by Lord Harris of Peckham and has been set up as a coalition of several secondary schools in Croydon, Merton and Southwark.
-In September 2013, the Harris Federation of South London Schools consisted of twenty-one schools.
+As of August 2023, the Harris Federation runs 52 primary and secondary academies in London and Essex.